JaeL17/Medical-Image-Segmentation/README.md

 ```

 ## Evaluation Results and Performance Comparison
-In this project, we evaluate different model with varying parameter sizes to compare their performance in semantic segmentation tasks.
-While UperNet exhibits the best dice coefficient after transfer learning, it's interesting to note that increasing the parameters of UperNet doesn't yield a proportionally significant performance improvement compared to SegFormer
+In this project, we evaluate different models with varying parameter sizes to compare their performance in semantic segmentation tasks.
+While UperNet exhibits the best dice coefficient after fine-tuning, it's intriguing to observe that increasing the parameters of UperNet doesn not yield a proportionally significant performance improvement compared to SegFormer

 |Model|Type|Dice coefficient|Parameters|
 |---|---|---|---|